First, we should ask the question: What is personalized medicine?

 Artificial Intelligence: Bringing the Past Into the Present

 Unlike humans, artificial intelligence does not carry any preconceived notions about human health outcomes.
 It doesn’t carry gender norms or biases towards certain groups.
 Instead, all it does is crunch numbers.
 It looks at all the information, and then finds relationships between points of data.

 An example of multivariable analysis by AI.

 The AI can crosscheck multiple different points of data at the same time.
 Humans can struggle with this sort of work.
 If we continue with the blood pressure medication example, we can see how this unfolds.
 Here are some different data points you might collect from your test subjects:

-- Systolic Blood Pressure at Rest (before medication)
+- Systolic Blood Pressure at Rest before medication and after

 - Etc, etc, etc.

 Research from GWAS have uncovered genes that correspond to how your body might respond to certain medications.
-If we look at our blood pressure medication, we might find that people with a certain change at one gene are more likely to respond negatively to our drug.
-The common thread has been revealed.
+If we look at our blood pressure medication, we might find that people with a certain gene variant are more likely to respond negatively to our drug.
+The linkage to personalized medicine has been revealed.
 To further explain this, we have a video featuring Dr. Jerome Rotter: